evarayHEIG/machle_labs/pw11/11_dousse_ray_stefani.md

 > Train a CNN for the chest x-ray pneumonia recognition.
 In order to do so, complete the code to reproduce the architecture plotted in the notebook.
 Present the confusion matrix, accuracy and F1-score of the validation and test datasets and discuss your results.

+In this final part, a convolutional neural network (CNN) was trained to classify chest X-ray images into normal and pneumonia.
+The dataset contains highly imbalanced classes, so class weights were computed to compensate for the lower number of normal samples.
+All images were converted to grayscale and resized to 128×128 before training.
+The CNN architecture follows the structure provided in the notebook: a sequence of convolution + max-pooling blocks, followed by a flattening layer and two dense layers, ending with a sigmoid output for binary classification.

+**Validation Results**

+The validation set is very small (16 images), and the model correctly classified all samples:

+- Confusion matrix:
+    - Normal: 8/8 — Pneumonia: 8/8
+- Accuracy: 1.0
+- F1-score: 1.0

+This perfect score isn't very meaningful due to the tiny validation set size.

+**Test Results**
+On the much larger test set (624 images), performance is more representative:

+- Confusion matrix:
+    - Normal -> predicted normal: 103 and predicted pneumonia: 131
+    - Pneumonia -> predicted normal: 3 and predicted pneumonia: 387
+- Accuracy: 0.78
+- F1-score: 0.85

+The model detects pneumonia very well (few false negatives), but it often misclassifies normal lungs as pneumonia.
+This is probably due to the class imbalance, the model becomes biased toward the majority class.

+We can say that overall, the CNN generalizes quite well given the difficulty of the dataset and the imbalance between classes.
+It is more sensible to pneumonia which could be desirable in a medical context, but the number of false positives suggests that additional improvements like data augmentation or more advanced architectures could be beneficial.

 ## General questions

 ### Question 1